-Public Sector Pension Investment Board's (PSPIB) Aaa long-term issuer rating is based on its aa2 Baseline Credit Assessment (BCA), a high assumption of extraordinary support from the Government of Canada (Aaa) and our expectation that PSPIB's creditors will have an effective priority of claim over pension obligations in the event of a default, which provides a substantial cushion of assets and increases expected recoveries.
-The aa2 BCA reflects the pension manager's strong liquidity and predictability of future cash flows as well as its conservative financial policies and low leverage, offset by growth in less-liquid investments and a high proportion of high risk assets under Moody's definition.
+Public Sector Pension Investment Board's (PSPIB) Aaa long-term issuer rating is based on its aa2 Baseline Credit Assessment (BCA), a high assumption of extraordinary support from the Government of Canada (Aaa stable), and our expectation that PSPIB's creditors will have an effective priority of claim over pension obligations in the event of a default, which provides a substantial cushion of assets and increases expected recoveries.
+PSPIB's BCA of aa2 reflects the pension manager's strong liquidity and predictability of future cash flows as well as its conservative financial policies and low leverage, offset by growth in less liquid investments and a high proportion of high risk assets as defined by Moody's.

-The pension manager generated extraordinarily strong returns during its fiscal year ending 31 March 2021.
-It posted a one-year overall portfolio return of 18.4% versus -0.6% in fiscal 2020.
-Both public equities (+48.1%) and private equities (+28.4%) were the biggest contributors to the strong performance.
-Natural resources (+10.6%), credit investments (+10.5%), infrastructure (+4.5%) and real estate (+3.8%) were also positive contributors while fixed income was a small drag at -2.3%.
+The pension manager generated another strong return during its fiscal year ending 31 March 2022, with a one-year overall portfolio return of 10.9% compared with 18.4% in fiscal 2021.
+Both private equity (+27.6%) and real estate (+24.8%) were the biggest contributors to the strong performance.
+Natural resources (+15.9%), infrastructure (+13.9%), credit investments (+7.5%) and public equities (+6.0%) were also positive contributors while fixed income generated a small drag of -1.7%.

-In the next 3-5 years, we believe the investment characteristics of certain asset classes will change as economies adjust to a post-pandemic recovery.
-These changes will depend on the length and severity of the economic impact; associated government support measures; and shifting private sector preferences, such as greater employment away from office real estate.
-That said, PSPIB has weathered the crisis well and has a reputation for strong investment acumen.
-The fund's long investment horizon is a considerable advantage in this regard as it affords them time to make portfolio shifts, particularly with less-liquid investments.
+In the next 3-5 years, we believe the investment characteristics of certain asset classes will change reflecting a weakening macroeconomic outlook as well as lingering effects from the pandemic including shifting private sector preferences, such as greater employment away from office real estate.
+That said, PSPIB has weathered past crises well and has a reputation for strong investment acumen.
+The fund's long investment horizon is a considerable advantage in this regard as it affords them time to make portfolio shifts, particularly with its less liquid investments.